Kerenhb/KM2/README.md

 Created with the help of create-react-app.

 ## Server
-A node based back-end with the following routes:
+A node based back-end with the following routes (to be updated with as per documentation periodically):
-- ...
+- [POST] /user: Inserts user data into the User Table of the database,
+- [GET] /getUsers: Returns the full list of users currently in the User Table.

 See documentation for more details: https://docs.google.com/document/d/1IqqEjRRCGs8qVa1y7qefd4sCgad9CNUGnzrefcDDGEw/edit?usp=sharing
 ## Database